NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architecture.rst

 #.
 Databases containing information on building inventories for regional simulatioons, consequence functions for the DL applications, and experimental and corresponding simulation models for future machine learning based AI algorithms.

  Within the natural hazards engineering community, there exists a number of widely used open-source applications, e.g. OpenFOAM, and online datasets, e.g. PEER NGA, that researchers are currently using.
-As a consequence, and to avoid duplication, SimCenter applications incorprate many of the widely used appliecations, e.g. OpenFOAM.
+As a consequence, and to avoid duplication, SimCenter applications incorprate many of the widely used applications, e.g. OpenFOAM.
 To do this SimCenter develops pre- and post-processors to these existing applications and utilize web-technologies for accessing online services.

 .. _figFramework: